Budapest Travel Guide: History, Thermal Baths & Hidden Gems

 Heroes' Square: The Nation's Grand Finale

-We save the grandest for last.
-At the end of the magnificent Andrássy Avenue lies Heroes' Square (Hősök tere).
-It's a vast, open space flanked by two major institutions: the Museum of Fine Arts and the Palace of Art (Műcsarnok).
-But the centerpiece is the Millennium Monument, built in 1896 to celebrate 1000 years of Hungarian statehood.
+We save the grandest sight for last.
+At the end of the magnificent, tree-lined Andrássy Avenue (a UNESCO World Heritage site) lies Heroes' Square (Hősök tere).
+As one of the top free things to do in Budapest, it is a vast, open plaza flanked by two cultural giants: the Museum of Fine Arts and the Palace of Art (Műcsarnok).

 |